-As a follow-up to yesterday’s information on Asteroid 2012 DA14 and its record close approach to Earth that will occur on February 15, NASA has released several video animations demonstrating the expected flight path and a short question and answer section to help answer frequently asked question.
+As a follow-up to yesterday’s information on Asteroid 2012 DA14 and its record close approach to Earth that will occur on February 15, NASA has released several video animations demonstrating the expected flight path and a short question-and-answer section to help answer frequently asked questions.

 Small near-Earth asteroid 2012 DA14 will pass very close to Earth on February 15, so close that it will pass inside the ring of geosynchronous weather and communications satellites.
 NASA’s Near-Earth Object Program Office can accurately predict the asteroid’s path with the observations obtained, and it is therefore known that there is no chance that the asteroid might be on a collision course with Earth.
 Nevertheless, the flyby will provide a unique opportunity for researchers to study a near-Earth object up close.
 Here are the facts about the safe flyby of Earth of asteroid 2012 DA14 — a record close approach for a known object of this size.

 The flyby of asteroid 2012 DA14 on February 15, 2013, will be the closest known approach to Earth for an object its size.
 Credit: NASA/JPL-Caltech

 An animation depicting the trajectory of asteroid 2012 DA14 as it travels within the Earth-moon system on February 15, 2013.

 An overview of near-Earth objects with emphasis on the upcoming close approach of asteroid 2012 DA14.
 On February 15th an asteroid about half the size of a football field will fly past Earth closer than many man-made satellites.
 Since regular sky surveys began in the 1990s, astronomers have never seen an object so big come so close to our planet.